 Of all the questions I’d collected in advance in my mind, I found myself going off the cuff more often than I expected.
 At least he began to talk some, even if we also experienced long stretches without speaking.
 The scenery leant to the quiet, and every once in awhile I caught him singing softly along with the radio.
 I’d sometimes glance out the window as if looking at the passing landscape, but instead closed my eyes and listened to his low voice.

 “Do you always start your camping trips on Friday?”
-Having always camped overnight, and for just one night, I wondered what difference the extra hours would make, especially since the sky began to darken despite not having reached our camp.
+Having always camped overnight, and for just one night, I wondered what difference the extra hours would make, especially since the sky began to darken despite our not having reached our camp.

 “I always drive up on Friday.
 I wouldn’t wear my camping clothes around town all day for no reason.”
 Suddenly the red shirt made absolute sense.
 He always stopped in the office on his way to the mountains.

 “So you’re starting out later than usual tonight?”

 “Yes.”
 I felt like I ought to apologize, but he invited me.

 “Do you have a routine you like to follow when we get to the campsite?”
 I wanted to be helpful and all indications so far was that he put more thought into his excursions than he did in my invitation.

 “Yes.
 Tent first, then the campfire, then latrines.
 Then normally dinner and clean up, which includes putting all food items in the cab.”
 Bear safety.
 I liked that, although it cracked me up that he included bathroom breaks in his routine.

 I wondered about stargazing.
 It’s one of the things I enjoyed most when I started camping, although in the summer, it doesn’t happen until late since the sky stays light so long.
 I wondered if he even appreciated common dark-sky camping experiences, or if he went to sleep shortly after sunset.
 At least he told me enough about our pending arrival that I could be helpful.
 The rest I would wing.